 Year-Round Survival

 For each taxon, we defined a 6-nautical mile pixel as ‘suitable’ if the pixel’s T-S values remained within the taxon’s survival range for all weeks of a given year.
 We classified the pixel as ‘suitable year-round’ if it remained suitable for at least 7 years out of the 10-year study period.
-Cumulative suitability was then determined for each pixel by summing the number of taxa that had suitable year-round habitat in that pixel.
-We expressed the change in number of taxa predicted to have year-round habitat by calculating the difference in number of taxa from current to mid-century projections.
-Positive change values indicate that more taxa are predicted to have year-round survival in the future, compared to current predictions, while the inverse is true for negative values.
-A value of zero indicates that the predicted number of taxa with year-round survival remains the same across both study periods.
+Cumulative suitability was then determined for each pixel by summing the number of taxa that had suitable year-round habitat in that pixel, and by averaging across the three ROMS.
 Lastly, we calculated the change in suitable area by dividing the sum of pixels with positive change by the total number of pixels in our study area.
 Percent decrease was similarly calculated.

 Weekly Survival